The Legal, Ethical, and Future Concerns With Self-Driving and Autonomous Vehicles

 The airlines and railroads may also suffer as customers can enjoy a similar experience with fewer security concerns and greater convenience.

 Although there are many regulatory, legislative, and manufacturing obstacles to the widespread use of self-driving cars as well as substantial concerns about privacy and hacking concerns due to cyberterrorism, it is certain that these vehicles are developing at warp speed.
 These vehicles, in some form, are already here with more coming fast.
 Companies that invest or believe in old technology and practices will need to evolve or risk dying.
-This holds true regardless of whether the business in question is an automaker, insurer, taxi company, or even a personal injury lawyer.
+This holds true regardless of whether the business in question is an automaker, insurer, taxi company, or even a personal injury lawyer in Philadelphia.
 However, businesses that anticipate these changes and adjust their approach accordingly are highly likely to reap immense benefits.